-Cradoc is proud to be a Curriculum Pioneer School.
+Cradoc is proud to have been a Curriculum Pioneer School.

-We are working with other schools across Wales to develop the new curriculum to be published in 2018, which is planned to become statutory in 2021.
-As a Pioneer School we meet regularly with other Pioneer Schools to discuss progress to date, undertake research and trial activities and plans.
-We anticipate that the trialing of activities and plans will increase as developments progress.
+We worked other schools across Wales to develop the new national framework that was published in 2020, which is planned to become statutory in 2022.
+As a Pioneer School we met regularly with other Pioneer Schools to discuss progress to date, undertake research and trial activities and plans.

-We are working towards changing our curriculum to bring what we currently teach in line with Professor Donaldson’s Successful Futures.
+We are working towards changing our curriculum.
 We focus our teaching on meeting four core purposes, ensuring that all children will be:

 - ambitious, capable learners who are ready to learn throughout their lives.